bhklab/PredictIO-UV-Dist/workflow/scripts/README.md

 ## Purpose

-This directory contains **modular R scripts** used across the distributed univariable modeling pipeline for Immuno-Oncology (IO) therapy outcomes.
-These scripts enable:
+This directory contains modular, reusable R scripts that support the distributed univariable analysis framework for Immuno-Oncology (IO) outcome modeling.
+These scripts are designed to be executed locally at each participating center and centrally during meta-analysis.

+They cover:

-- Local univariable signature association with IO outcomes at each data-contributing center
+- Computing univariable associations between gene expression signatures and IO outcomes at each site
-- Summary statistic extraction and export
+- Exporting summary statistics in a privacy-preserving format
-- Meta-analysis integration at a central node
+- Aggregating and meta-analyzing results at a central integration node
-- Visualization of distributed analysis outputs
+- Visualizing integrated findings to support biomarker discovery

 ## Key Scripts (Refer to `workflow/scripts`)